econ-ark/TITLARK/Assignments/Nondurables-During-Great-Recession.md

 Your assignment is:

+# Make A Fork of the QuARK Repo

+You can skip the instructions below if you already have a fork of the QuARK

 1. On [GitHub.com](https://github.com), Log into your GitHub account from a browser (FireFox is the VM's default)
 1. Navigate to https://github.com/econ-ark/QuARK, and make a fork of the QuARK repo
    * Click the "Fork" button on the right